kedepot/ke_sh/README.md

 - Only runs when called. (when I launch a Terminal window.
 No daemons or anything.)
 - Customize directly in the script.
 - Compatible with most shells & distros.
 Probably. (not POSIX)
+- Will need 'day' & 'day-se' too (just comment out that part if you prefer less text)

 ### Use
 Run kesplash from the top of your .bashrc (or similar).